WICG/display-locking/explainer-new.md

 ```
 <div id=target rendersubtree=invisible style="content-size: 200px 200px">...content...</div>
 <script>
-target.updateRendering().then(() => console.log(target.offsetTop)); // fast!
+target.updateRendering().then(() => console.log(target.firstElementChild.offsetTop)); // fast!
 ```
 The div's subtree does not render to the screen, but when updateRendering is called, the browser does work in the background to prepare to render it quickly in the future.
 This includes loading external resources referred to in the subtree and custom element upgrades.
 It also may include running the rendering lifecycle steps for the subtree up to and including style, layout, paint and raster.
-When the returned promise resolves, reading layout or style-inducing properties on the div is expected to be fast.
+When the returned promise resolves, reading layout or style-inducing properties on the subtree is expected to be fast.
 Changing the `rendersubtree` value to `visible` should also be fast.

 ## Alternatives considered

 The `display:none` CSS property causes content subtrees not to render.
 However, there is no mechanism for User Agent features to cause these subtrees to render.

-`visibility: hidden` causes subtrees to not paint, but they still need style and layout, as the subtree takes up layotu space and descendants may be `visibility: visible`.
+`visibility: hidden` causes subtrees to not paint, but they still need style and layout, as the subtree takes up layout space and descendants may be `visibility: visible`.
 Second, there is no mechanism for user-agent features to cause subtrees to render.

 `contain: strict` allows the browser to automatically detect subtrees that are definitely offscreen, and therefore that don't need to be rendered.
 However, `contain:strict` is not flexible enough to allow for responsive design layouts that grow elements to fit their content.
 Second, `contain:strict` may or may not result in rendering work, depending on whether the browser detects the content is actually offscreen.
 Third, it does not support pre-rendering or user-agent features in cases when it is not actually rendered to the user in the current application view.

+<a name="foot-notes"></a>

 [1]: Meaning, the [rendering part](https://github.com/chrishtr/rendering/blob/master/rendering-event-loop.md) of the browser event loop.